1mckenna/esp32_iGrill/README.md

     * iGrill Devices can only be connected to a single device at a time.
 For best results unpair the iGrill from all phones/tablets that it has been conncetd to in the past.
   * Home Assistant is not showing the correct temperatures but the temperature shown on the device is correct.
     * Make sure the Use Metric Degrees setting in the configuration portal matches the setting on your iGrill device.
+  * My iGrill device doesn't report all probe temperatures
+    * Ensure you are using the latest version of the esp32 board library shown as working. **2.0.4 is the current recommended version**

 ## Change Serial Logging Level
 If you are running into an issue and want to increase the verbosity of the logging that can be done via the following two settings in <b>config.h</b>